Ejay-3D/MMM-AI/README.md

 ## MMM-AI
-MMM-AI is a simple module based on a mix of MMM-NotificationTrigger & MMM-HTMLBOX from eouia that allow to have animation of 'AI' kind when the mirror is in standby mode  ( waiting for user instruction) or talking mode ( when assistant is replying )
+MMM-AI is a simple module based on a mix of MMM-NotificationTrigger & MMM-HTMLBOX from eouia that allow to have animation of 'AI' kind when the mirror is in standby mode  ( waiting for user instruction) or talking mode ( when assistant is replying ) triggered by Notification sent by modules.

 ### Screenshot
 <pre>